staD020/png2prg/readme.md

     	specify outfile.prg, by default it changes extension to .prg -p	parallel
   -parallel
-    	run number of workers in parallel for fast conversion, treat each image as a standalone, not to be used for animations -q	quiet
+    	run number of workers in parallel for fast conversion, treat each image as a standalone, not to be used for animations, unless an anim.csv is used
+  -q	quiet
   -quiet
     	quiet, only display errors